andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 # Lab 1: Creating an OAuth 2.0/OIDC compliant Resource Server

-In the first lab we want to build an OAuth2/OIDC resource server.
+In this first part we extend an existing Microservice to an OAuth 2.0 and OpenID Connect 1.0 compliant Resource Server.

 See [Spring Security 5 Resource Server reference doc](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#oauth2resourceserver) for all details on how to build and configure a resource server.